'Grave concerns' for father, son snorkellers off Wairarapa coast as search continues

 Police say they have "grave concerns" for a father, son pair of snorkellers off the Wairarapa coast who have been missing since yesterday morning.

-The search for the pair will continue this morning at 7am with the Westpac Rescue Helicopter resuming a shoreline scan of the east coastline along the Wellington region.
+The search for the pair will continue this morning at 7am when the Westpac Rescue Helicopter will resume a shoreline scan of the east coastline along the Wellington region.

 READ MORE: